Infrared Thermography – Thermal Infrared Building Assessments

 Roof Scans to Identify Moisture within Roof Insulation

-Having your flat roof thermally scanned will provide you with valuable information with respect to required replacement or just required maintenance.
-The best way to reduce your flat roof replacement costs is to have your roof thermally scanned to determine exact how much of the roof has failed.
+Having your flat roof thermally scanned will provide you with valuable information with respect to the required replacement or just required maintenance.
+The best way to reduce your flat roof replacement costs is to have your roof thermally scanned to determine exactly how much of the roof has failed.
 A proper thermal scan will identify locations of wet insulation at the failed roof membrane locations.
 Allowing you to replace only the failed locations, avoiding full roof replacement.
 Depending on the size of your roof, this can provide you with substantial savings.